samply/beam/DATAFLOWS.md

 ### Certificate Retrieval

-Used during proxy startup (CA chain bootstrap, own-cert validation) and during every task/result encryption step when a recipient's public key must be fetched.
-All three PKI endpoints share the same JWT-authenticated relay pattern through the broker.
+Used during proxy startup (CA chain bootstrap, own-cert validation) and during every task/result/socket encryption step when a recipient's public key must be fetched.
+All three PKI endpoints share the same JWT-authenticated broker pattern.
+The broker answers from its `CertificateCache`; cache misses or refreshes use Vault in the background or inside certificate lookups.

 ```mermaid
 sequenceDiagram